Herod Archelaus: Biography

-Thus, Archelaus received the tetrarchy of Judea through the last will of his father, though a previous will had bequeathed it to his brother Antipas.
-He was proclaimed king by the army, but declined to assume the title until he had submitted his claims to Caesar Augustus in Rome.
-In Rome he was opposed by Antipas and by many of the Jews, who feared his cruelty, based on the murder of 3000; but in 4 BC Augustus allotted to him the greater part of the kingdom (Samaria, Judea, and Idumea) with the title of ethnarch (a ruler of an ethnic group).

 The first wife of Archelaus is given by Josephus simply as Mariamne, perhaps Mariamne III, daughter of Aristobulus IV, whom he divorced to marry Glaphyra.
 She was the widow of Archelaus' brother Alexander, though her second husband, Juba, king of Mauretania, was alive.
-This violation of the Mosaic law, along with Archelaus' continued cruelty, roused the ire of the Jews, who complained to Augustus.
+His subjects complained to Augustus over this violation of the Mosaic law.
 Archelaus fell into disrepute and was deposed in his 10th year of reign as ethnarch, being banished to Vienna (today Vienne) in Gaul.
 Samaria, Judea proper, and Idumea became the Roman province of Judaea.

 Biblical references

 Archelaus is mentioned in the Gospel of Matthew (chapter 2 verse 13–23).
 An angel of the Lord appeared to Joseph in a dream and told him to get up and take Mary and Jesus and flee to Egypt to avoid the Massacre of the Innocents.
 When Herod the Great died, Joseph was told by an angel in a dream to return to the land of Israel (presumably to Bethlehem).
 However, upon hearing that Archelaus had succeeded his father as ruler of Judaea he "was afraid to go there" (Matthew 2:22), and was again warned in a dream by God "and turned aside to the region of" Galilee.
 This is Matthew's explanation of why Jesus was born in Bethlehem in Judea but grew up in Nazareth.

 The beginning and conclusion of Jesus' parable of the minas in the Gospel of Luke, chapter 19, may refer to Archelaus' journey to Rome.
 Some interpreters conclude from this that Jesus' parables and preaching made use of events familiar to the people as examples for bringing his spiritual lessons to life.
 Others read the allusion as arising from later adaptations of Jesus' parables in the oral tradition, before the parables were recorded in the gospels.